akshayut1998/Driver-Distraction-Project/README.md

 Feel free to contribute, raise issues, or provide feedback.
 Together, let's contribute to making our roads safer by combating distracted driving.

+## Acknowledgements

+This was a group project done in collaboration with my teammates- Avi Walyat, Aditya Kumar, Chu Nie, Chang Li

 **Happy Coding!**